 We are a majority-owned subsidiary of SINA.
 Historically, SINA has provided us with financial, accounting, administrative, sales and marketing, legal and human resources services, as well as the services of a number of its executive officers and other employees, the costs of which were allocated to us based on proportion of revenues, infrastructure usage and labor usage attributable to our business, among other things.
 We have begun to invest in our own financial, accounting, administrative, sales and marketing, human resources and legal services functions separate from SINA's, and we will further establish other support systems of our own or contract with third parties to provide them to us after we become a stand-alone public company.
-We have entered into agreements with SINA with respect to various ongoing relationships between us.
-These agreements include a master transaction agreement, a transitional service agreement, a non-competition agreement and a sales and marketing services agreement.
+Prior to the public filing of our registration statement on Form F-1 of which this prospectus is a part, we plan to enter into agreements with SINA with respect to various ongoing relationships between us.
+These will include a master transaction agreement, a transitional service agreement, a non-competition agreement and a sales and marketing services agreement.
 The following are summaries of these agreements and of an intellectual property license agreement that we entered into with SINA in April 2013.
 For the complete text of these agreements, please see the copies to be included as exhibits to the registration statement filed with the SEC of which this prospectus is a part.